andreafuturi/htmlscript/README.md

 ## Disclaimer
 This project was created for fun and experimental purposes.
-It's a proof of concept and is not advised for production use due to its use of eval, which can pose security risks.
+It's a proof of concept and is not advised for production due to its use of eval, which can pose security risks.
 Please be cautious and avoid using it in critical applications.

 ## Features
 - Dynamic Rendering: HTMLScript introduces custom tags like `<function>`, `<if>`, `<else>`, `<for>`, and more to enable dynamic content rendering.